Evan040715/Evan040715.github.io/README.md

-This is the source code to Jon Barron's public academic website: https://jonbarron.info/.
-Feel free to clone this code for your own personal use.
+This homepage is designed based on  <a href = "https://jonbarron.info/" target="_blank" rel="noopener noreferrer"> Jon Barron's website.Feel free to clone this code for your own personal use.